 Remove the frozen pie crust and line with overhanging aluminum foil or parchment paper.
 Fill with pie weights, dried rice or uncooked beans.
 Make sure to fill with weights all the way to the crimped edges to help weigh down the crust.

 A par-baked or partial baked crust is used for custard pies like pumpkin or sweet potato.
-Preheat the heat oven to 425 F (190 C) and place the prepared pie on a cookie sheet.
+Preheat the heat oven to 425℉ (220℃) and place the prepared pie on a cookie sheet.
 Transfer to the lowest rack of the oven and bake for 15-17 minutes.
+Baking on the lowest rack ensures the bottom of the crust will thoroughly bake.

-Carefully lift the paper or foil filled with weights from the pie and place it back in the oven for 2-3 more minutes of baking.
-Let par-baked crust cool for about 10 minutes.
-Add filling and bake pie according to recipe.
+Carefully lift the paper or foil filled with weights from the pie and place it back in the oven to bake an additional 7-8 more minutes until the center of the pie begins to brown ever so slightly.
+Allow the par-baked crust to cool for about 10 minutes before adding in the filling and baking the pie according to your recipe.

 A blind-baked or fully baked crust is used for pies that have a cold set filling.
-Preheat the heat oven to 425 F (190 C) and place the prepared pie on a cookie sheet.
+Preheat the heat oven to 425℉ (220℃) and place the prepared pie on a cookie sheet.
 Transfer to the lowest rack of the oven and bake for 15-17 minutes.

-Carefully lift the paper or foil filled with weights from the pie and place it back in the oven for 10-12 more minutes of baking.
+Carefully lift the paper or foil filled with weights from the pie and place it back in the oven for an additional 15-17 minutes.
 The crust should be golden brown all over and completely baked.
-Let blind-baked crust cool completely before adding filling.
+Let the blind-baked crust cool completely before adding your no-bake filling.

 - Homemade Sweet Potato Pie